benpetit/benpetit.github.io/_posts/2018-9-17-Recent-advances-I.md

 This paper introduces a model called "I2A", which stands for "Imagination-Augmented Agent".
 The model is made of the following elements:

 1. An <strong>"imagination core"</strong>, which itself consists in two elements:
-    1. A <em>policy network</em>, which parameterizes a policy \(\hat{\pi}\).
+    1. A <em>policy network</em>, which parameterizes a policy $$\hat{\pi}$$.
     2. An <em>environment model</em>, which takes a state and an action, and returns an estimate of the reward and the following state.
 2. A <strong>rollout encoder</strong>, which is basically an LSTM network whose function is to encode a sequence of actions and states into a high-dimensional space.
 3. An <strong>aggregator</strong>, which simply concatenates a certain number of rollout representations (outputs of the rollout encoder).
-4. A <strong>model-free RL algorithm</strong>, which learns a policy \(\pi\).
+4. A <strong>model-free RL algorithm</strong>, which learns a policy $$\pi$$.
 In the paper, an A3C model is used (see [1] for more details).
 This algorithm only takes the actual "real" observation as input (it is completely independent from the previous elements).
 5. A <strong>policy module</strong>, which takes as inputs both the <em>aggregated rollout representations</em> and the <em>output of the model-free RL algorithm</em>, and outputs a policy vector and an estimated value.

 The way these elements interact with each other could be summarized as follows:
-1. The agent makes an observation $o$.
+1. The agent makes an observation $$o$$.
-2. This observation is used as input of the A3C model, which outputs a policy $$\pi$$ and an estimate of the current state's value.
+2. This observation is used as input of the A3C model, which outputs a policy $$$$\pi$$$$ and an estimate of the current state's value.
-3. $o$ is also fed into the imagination core, where it is used to simulate a number of rollouts of the policy \(\hat{\pi}\).
+3. $$o$$ is also fed into the imagination core, where it is used to simulate a number of rollouts of the policy $$\hat{\pi}$$.
 More precisely, the <em>policy network</em> is used to sample an action, and this action plus the current state are fed into the <em>environment model</em>, which generates an estimate of the next state.
 This new state is in turn fed into the policy network, etc. Repeating this operation allows us to generate a certain number of "imagined" rollouts (we use the word "imagined" because these rollouts are not obtained by interacting with the actual environment, but only an approximate version based on the <em>environment model</em>).
 4. Each "imagined" rollout is then encoded using the <em>rollout encoder</em>, and the subsequent representations are aggregated using the <em>aggregator</em>.
 5. These aggregated rollout representations, plus the output of the A3C are fed into the <em>policy module</em>, which finally outputs a policy, which in turns is used to sample the actual action.